Our Top Fall Driving Tips To Keep You Safe

-GET YOUR CAR READY FOR THE FALL September has come to an end, which could only mean one thing.
+September has come to an end, which could only mean one thing.
 It is finally autumn!
 And right alongside some tasty pumpkin treats and those colorful falling leaves is some brisk and cold weather!
 Sure, it’s no doubt a nice change up from those humid summer mornings.
 But is your car ready for some cold fall days?

 It goes without saying that the most essential fall driving tip is that you need tires that are ready to grip to any terrain!
 To check your tires, start by looking at their tread.
 If it looks worn or is balding, it’s time to get some new wheels.

 And while you’re at it, listen closely to your brakes.
 If they’re making an ugly rubbing sound, be sure to get those replaced as well.
 After all, your brakes are one of the best safety features your car has to offer.
 And sometimes, you’ll need to come to sudden stops at unexpected times!
 So make sure your car can actually stop when you need it to.

 Especially since autumn brings much shorter days.
 So most mornings are now cold and dark.
 Plus, deer come out more at this time of year.
-So use your bright to easily spot any wildlife before it jumps in front of your car.
+So use your bright lights to easily spot any wildlife before it jumps in front of your car.

 Again, the weather won’t be so sunny in autumn.
 And depending on where you live, this is the time of year with plenty of rain and snow.
 Thus, you’ll need some good wipers.
 Our fall driving tips to knowing if you need new wiper blades, is to first check for any tears in the wiper blade’s rubber.

-Don’t Forget the Floor Mats Okay, so floor mats aren’t exactly the first things you think of with car maintenance.
+Okay, so floor mats aren’t exactly the first things you think of with car maintenance or fall driving tips.
 But across the country, autumn tends to be a wet season.
 So some good floor mats will prevent some serious messes.
 This is even truer with carpeted floors where the wetness can cause direct (and expensive) damage.

 And to finish things off, have a mechanic perform a quick checkup.
 Mostly, ask the mechanic to pay some special attention to your belts and hoses.
 Even the slightest of cracks will become problematic after the cold air further rips them open.
 And we all know a damaged belt is not good by any means.